poolan/Adivina/README.md

 # [🧠Adivina!](https://user-images.githubusercontent.com/75480642/207144429-f011ff03-15a9-4ec3-a245-8552f7780d51.png)

-Welcome to Adivina, a mobile quiz game app built using React Native and Expo.
+Welcome to Adivina, a mobile quiz game app built using React Native and Expo based on the open Trivia Database API's from https://opentdb.com/

 ## Features: